Mash14/Quiz/README.md

 - Choose questions from a variety of quiz topics.
 - Select the difficulty level (easy, medium or hard) for the quiz.
 - Answer multiple-choice questions within a time limit.
-- Submit the quiz and receive instant feedack on the results.
+- Submit the quiz and receive instant feedback on the results.
-- Responsive design for a seamless exerience on different devices.
+- Responsive design for a seamless experience on different devices.

 ## Installation

-1. Clone the respository:
+1. Clone the repository:
    ```
    git clone https://github.com/Mash14/Quiz.git
    ```